Albert-Zhangweijian/gamut_sphinx/source/dependencies.rst

-Denpendencies
+Dependencies
 ==================

-GAMUT relies on following Python packages
+GAMUT relies on following Python packages.
+If installed with `pip` or `conda`, they will be installed automatically.
+However, if you install GAMUT from the source code, you need to install these packages manually, and please make sure their version is compatible with GAMUT.

 +----------------+----------------+-------------------------------------------------+
 | Package        | Version        | Functionality                                   |